ogusarenko/mke-docs/content/_index.md

 <div class="hx-mb-12">
 {{< hextra/hero-subtitle >}}
-  **Mirantis Kubernetes Engine (MKE) 4** is an evolution of the industry-leading enterprise container platform,
-  redesigned with the superior flexibility of 100% open source composable architecture to deliver the highest
-  levels of security, stability, and performance for your specific use case and deployment requirements.
+  **Mirantis Kubernetes Engine (MKE) 4** is an evolution of the industry-leading enterprise container platform, redesigned with open source k0s Kubernetes at the core and fully composable architecture to deliver the highest levels of security, stability, and performance for your specific use case and deployment requirements.
 {{< /hextra/hero-subtitle >}}
 </div>